queryluke/masseffect-5e-data/data/tool-profs/tailors-tools.md

 ---
-id: tailors_tools
 name: "Tailor's Tools"
 type: artisan
-cost: 6000
 ---

 Tailor's tools allow you to work with fabrics and nano-materials to reshape armor for different races, repair damage, or install armor mods.

-__Components__.
-All the necessary tools to work with light armor.

 __History__.
 Your expertise lends you additional insight when examining light armor.